koheimiya/checkpoint/README.md

 | `cli`                  | class    | method   | `run_graph` with command line arguments |

 ## TODO
+- Simplify
+    - Drop the support of ThreadPoolExecutor.
 - Better UX
     - Add option to not cache result (need to address timestamp peeking and value passing).
     - Validate non-Future task argument with type hint.